DSoftofficial/Tilder/README.md

 [Tilder](https://github.com/DSoftofficial/Tilder) combines the simplicity of a code editor with what developers need for their core edit-build-debug cycle.
 It provides comprehensive code editing, navigation, and understanding support along with lightweight debugging, a rich extensibility model, and lightweight integration with existing tools.

-Tilder is updated monthly with new features and bug fixes.
+Tilder is updated monthly to it's new version with wonderful features and bug fixes.
 You can download it for Windows, macOS, and Linux on [Tilders's website](https://github.com/DSoftofficial/Tilder).

 ## Contributing